 The WHO Secretariat will lead the development of a draft global action plan that reflects the commitment, perspectives and roles of all relevant stakeholders, and in which everyone has clear and shared ownership and responsibilities.
 Development of this plan will be guided by the advise of countries and key stakeholders.

 The draft action plan will be based on several multi-stakeholder consultations at different global and regional fora.
 These include:

 - September 2013: 1st Meeting of WHO’s Strategic and Technical Advisory Group on Antimicrobial Resistance (STAG-AMR) to advise the Director-General on WHO's strategic plan and priority activities to tackle AMR.
 (See related links)

 - April 2014: 2nd Meeting of the STAG-AMR, with representatives from other organizations, to advise on the main areas of concern, priorities for action, and medium- to long-term objectives for inclusion in the draft global action plan.
-A 3rd STAG-AMR meeting is expected to be held by the end of 2014.
+A 3rd STAG-AMR meeting is expected to be held in October 2014.
 (See related links)